* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Reheating gyoza in the air fryer

-2. Arrange the gyoza in the air fryer basket, ensure that they don’t touch.
+3. Arrange the gyoza in the air fryer basket, making sure that they don’t touch.

-Top tip: If you’ve fried dumplings, the air fryer is my recommended method.
+If you’ve got fried dumplings, the air fryer is the best method.

 How to store gyoza